 My brain has been just a teeny tiny bit of a mess over the past couple of months.
-More so than it has been which isn’t really great to deal with.
+More so than it normally is which isn’t really great to deal with.
 The thing is, I really hate going to see the doctor but I hate feeling like this more.
 So, I did finally manage to get myself to my GP and got a referral to the mental health nurse that came into the surgery once a week.

 Let’s just give a quick bit of background on this.
 I was diagnosed with depression in November 2017 and I’ve been on antidepressants for just over a year.
 One of the first times I went to see my GP about my mental health she referred me to that same mental health nurse … in 2017.
 And I never got anything back from that.
 I will take some of the blame for this because I never really chased it up.
 But things had gotten better and I didn’t see the point.
 But yeah, never got that first referral which the doctor I saw recently thought was really strange.

 She did refer me again though and chased it all up and to be fair, that appointment letter came through pretty much a week or two after the referral.
 Now, I’ve never seen a mental health nurse before so I had no clue what to expect.
 I didn’t really know what she was going to do or what was expected of me.
 Simple things like knowing how long the appointment was going to be were just unknown to me and it didn’t really ease my worries about this appointment.

 I work myself up whenever I need to talk to a healthcare professional about my mental health.
 It’s such a personal thing and I struggle to speak to my own family about it sometimes, let alone a complete and utter stranger.
 It’s really raw for me and I feel so emotionally vulnerable and that isn’t a position that I like to be in.
 It’s why I try my best to get the same GP when it’s something to do with my depression.
 It means that I don’t need to keep going over everything from the start again because they just know.